CiscoSystems/avos/README.md

 Current Limitations:
 -----------

+This is a beta release, AVOS still has some UX glitches, needs full cross browser testing and has a whole load of features still to come in future releases.

 Installation of AVOS currently requires Ceilometer and Neutron, future releases will allow for a smart feature rollback that will work without these.

-The Network plot requires modifications to ceilometer not yet released.
-This Feature will not work, and has temporarily been disabled, but the rest of AVOS will.
+The Network plot (with VM to VM traffic flows) requires modifications to ceilometer not yet released.
+This feature will not work, and has temporarily been disabled, but the rest of AVOS will work.

 We've been using Ceilometer intervals of 5 seconds, by default Ceilometer stores data every 10 minutes.
 Don't expect your heatmaps to update often unless you change